-- Work within the Children and Young Persons Act1963, Children's Act 1989 & 2004 - Work within The Children (Performances and Activities) (England) Regulations 2014 - A licence may be required for certain types of performance but where no payment is made there are some exemptions.
-For guidance Advice template (publishing.service.gov.uk) - Establish and maintain an ethos where children feel welcome and familiar with their environment and are informed of personal (toilets, dressing rooms etc) and emergency arrangements (fire exits, meeting points etc) and any Health and Safety Procedures (dangerous equipment, First Aid etc). - Children's changing areas should be separated from Adults. - Children's changing areas should be separated by gender when 5 years and above. - Inform each child who the appropriate person or people are to speak to if they have any questions, problems or concerns. - Ensure that all children are treated with respect and dignity and are treated as individuals and offered equality of opportunities. - Always work in an open environment (e.g. avoiding private or unobserved situations and unnecessary physical contact with children) and involve/allow parents/chaperones wherever possible, to take responsibility for the child/children they are responsible for.
+- Work within the Children and Young Persons Act1963, Children's Act 1989 & 2004 - Work within The Children (Performances and Activities) (England) Regulations 2014 - A licence may be required for certain types of performance but where no payment is made there are some exemptions. - For guidance Advice template (publishing.service.gov.uk) - Establish and maintain an ethos where children feel welcome and familiar with their environment and are informed of personal (toilets, dressing rooms etc) and emergency arrangements (fire exits, meeting points etc) and any Health and Safety Procedures (dangerous equipment, First Aid etc). - Children's changing areas should be separated from Adults. - Children's changing areas should be separated by gender when 5 years and above. - Inform each child who the appropriate person or people are to speak to if they have any questions, problems or concerns. - Ensure that all children are treated with respect and dignity and are treated as individuals and offered equality of opportunities. - Always work in an open environment (e.g. avoiding private or unobserved situations and unnecessary physical contact with children) and involve/allow parents/chaperones wherever possible, to take responsibility for the child/children they are responsible for.
 (Parents/carers must only have responsibility for their own child) recognising the individual needs of the child. e.g. recognising when a child may be tired and may need a break. - Ensure that children are supervised appropriately. - Ensure that all chaperones are registered with the local authority in which they reside and have an enhanced DBS check. - Ensure any adult (other than the child's parent) in close supervisory contact with a child is DBS checked.

-8. Photos
+8. Photography and Filming

 The NATD may wish to use photos from various NATD events for general advertising.
 This is widely advertised at the event and in any programmes associated with the event.
 It is the responsibility of a parent/carer/teacher to inform NATD if this is not acceptable in regard to a particular participant.
+Any photographs/video footage taken on a personal camera/device should not be placed on social media without the specific consent of a responsible adult or the people directly captured in such images and video footage.

 Individual dance schools should obtain written consent for the use of any photographs in relation to publications, website, social media.
 This should be updated annually.